drufball/yosai/_drafts/complications.md

 "Nope.
 Eizo and I only met a couple months ago!
 I don't really know who my family is.
 I was being taken to Gotan when--."

 "_Aki_.'
 Eizo matched his voice with a stern look that left Aki looking momentarily abashed.
-He turned Denri.
+He turned to Denri.
 "I am sorry.
 You seem like a good person, and we are grateful for your help.
 But we have only just met you.
 Please understand the desire for privacy."

 Denri shrugged.
-"Doesn't bother me.
-If you two have been prisoners for months, that explains why you're both just a bag of bones with no muscle.
+"If you two have been prisoners for months, that explains why you're both just a bag of bones with no muscle.
 But you're in luck."
 Denri rummaged through her pants and shirt, pulling out all the food that had survived the journey.
 "Today is a very good day to be my house guest."
 She started passing food to each of them.
 "Eat up!"

 Aki grabbed an apple and bit into it with such fervor that she sent Shiri skittering away to find a new perch.
-Eizo swallowed hard looking down at the wedge of cheese in his hands, but forced himself to pick at it slowly.
+Eizo swallowed hard while looking down at the wedge of cheese in his hands.
+He forced himself to pick at it slowly.
 "Thank you."
 His voice was thick with gratitude.
 Or maybe just saliva.

 "No problem, food is meant to be shared anyways."
 They all ate in silence for a moment.
 Eizo and Aki seemingly overcome by having such a simple pleasure back in their lives.

-The reverie was eventually broken when Eizo's body suddenly stiffened.
+The reverie was broken when Eizo's body suddenly stiffened.
 He looked over his shoulder as Onara came from behind him, rubbing herself along his hip.

 Denri whistled.
 "Would ya look at that.
 Shiri will tolerate anything if you give him something to play with, but I've never seen Onara take to anyone like that before."